kevin-chalmers/set08103/lectures/lecture23/README.md

 As a software engineer, we concern ourselves with understanding attack vectors.
 Attack vectors help illustrate the vulnerabilities that lead to an attacker compromising an asset.
 Let us consider an example, adapted from Security for Software Engineers:

-- Scenario: a malicious student wishes to change their gade on the records system.
+- Scenario: a malicious student wishes to change their grade on the records system.
 - Asset: the grade.
 - Threat: damage the integrity of the grade by altering it.
 - Vulnerability: for example, an administrator could have an unsafe password written on a piece of paper.